Skip to main content

 5 mentions Positive Neutral Negative

-• “I wish there was a story for MotoGP to provide more content, like the example of F1 25's Braking Point story.
+• “I wish there was a story mode for MotoGP to add more content, similar to F1 25's Braking Point story.
 I don't mind if it's short, but it would add more depth to the game.”

 • “Would love to see some storyline in the game.”

-• “I wish there was a story for MotoGP to provide more content, like the example of F1 25's Braking Point story.
-I don't mind if it's short, but it would add more content to the game.”
+• “I wish there was a story mode in MotoGP to add more content, like the F1 25 Braking Point story.
+I don't mind if it's short, but it would add more depth to the game.”

 • “It would be great to have more things to do off the track and a story that really pulls you in.”